Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

 Aquarium Visitor Info

 Our best value!
 Visit Audubon Zoo, Audubon Aquarium of the Americas, Entergy IMAX® Theatre and Audubon Butterfly Garden and Insectarium for one low price.
 The Audubon Experience package includes one visit to each facility.
-Audubon Experience packages are valid for 14 consecutive days starting with your first visit.
+Audubon Experience packages are valid for 30 consecutive days starting with your first visit.
+The IMAX® ticket is valid for one movie on first-come, first-served availability.
+Tickets may be purchased in advance and used the day of your visit.
 Our attractions are open Tuesday through Sunday and select holiday Mondays.

 $22.50 Adult Admission